Cykelero/tasklemon/README.md

 ### Writing and running a script

 To use Tasklemon, write a script and save it into a file, then execute it by running `lemon your-script.js`.
 At runtime, Tasklemon exposes its entry points to your script, so you don't have to import anything.
 It also wraps all your code in an `async` function call, so that you can `await` promises wherever.
+To get a feel of what's possible, have a look at [the examples](#%EF%B8%8F-samples) below.

 ### Debugging a script